 Using aggressive join, adjacent SSRs will be joined even if only one side "wants" to join.
 Without aggressive join, SSRs will be joined only if both SSRs "want" to join.
 This is important because SSRs are only reported if they are long enough to be perfect by themselves, or if they are joined with other perfect or imperfect SSRs.
 Incidentally, perfect SSRs "want" to join because their repeat count is (or at least should always be) greater than that of the corresponding imperfect SSR's repeat count.

-For each of the following example sequences, assume settings for trinucleotides of 5 repeats for perfect SSRs, and 4,6 ; 3,2 ; blank,blank for imperfect SSRs.
+for imperfect SSRs.
 (You can copy these sequences and paste them into a file and then upload the file to test this yourself, but you must set both "Ignore initial pair count" and "Ignore trailing pair count" to 0 (zero), or no sequences will be found.)

 >ONE PERFECT ONE IMPERFECT, different 'wants': Example with gat(5), which is perfect, then 6 pairs of NRR, then (tag)3 atcgctaGATGATGATGATGATccccccTAGTAGTAGtacgcta